rvalluru285/Sorghum_GeneticLoad/README.md

 # README #

-# Leveraging mutation burden for complex trait prediction in sorghum
+# Deleterious Mutation Burden and its Association with Complex Traits in sorghum (Sorghum bicolor)